 According to Ni, the Harbin cranium will further guide us in our understanding of not only Homo diversity but also evolutionary relationships between the various populations of the Homo species, and we can can say with near certainty that we have identified the sister lineage of the Homo sapien.

 Ni and his team are adamant that the Dragon Man represents its own species, but the evidence that Homo longi crossed paths with Homo sapiens, as well as the similarities between them, suggests that there may not be quite enough differences to distinguish Homo longi just yet.

 The Dragon Man’s skull has sparked a debate about what constitutes its own species and what may be a hybrid.
-The Dragon Man is said to have features–specifically his jaw– that strongly resemble that of Denisova hominins, but researchers insist that the combination of features on the Dragon Man’s skull has never been seen before.
+The Dragon Man is said to have features, specifically his jaw, that strongly resemble that of Denisova hominins, but researchers insist that the combination of features on the Dragon Man’s skull has never before been seen.